Naveenpandey27/Spam_Detection_using_NLP/README.md

 ## Acknowledgments

-- The dataset used in this project is sourced from [laxmimerit's GitHub repository](https://github.com/laxmimerit/All-CSV-ML-Data-Files-Download).
+- The dataset used in this project is sourced from GitHub.